ram-arrowebs/rajalcoholprices/README.md

         }
     });

+All the javascripts and stylesheets are referenced from publicly avaiable CDNs.

 With a little bit of styling for alignment and clutter;

 <a href="https://ram-arrowebs.github.io/rajalcoholprices/" target="_blank">https://ram-arrowebs.github.io/rajalcoholprices/</a>

 #### Next Steps

-Create a manifest to make this a PWA with an ability to add it to Home Screen!
+Create a manifest to make this a PWA with an ability to add it to Home Screen! - In Progress